FlexDoc/Javadoc - JavadocClassic - Parameters

 gen.package.classes : boolean

-Specify whether Package Overview will include the summary of all documented classes contained in that package.
+Specify if Package Documentation should include the summary of all documented classes contained in that package.

 Related Template:

-A class summary table is generated by class-summary.tpl template.
+A class summary table is generated by the template: class-summary.tpl

-Specify whether to generate a Class Details page/section for each class or interface being documented.
+Specify whether to generate a Class Documentation page/section for each

-In the case of framed HTML documentation (generated by FramedDoc.tpl), the class details are always generated and, therefore, this parameter cannot be unchecked.
+In the case of framed HTML documentation (generated by FramedDoc.tpl), the class documentation is always generated and, therefore, this parameter cannot be unchecked.

 Related Template: